 Since there are a number of possible causes, it would help to consider what would make each them more likely.
 Once you have a good idea of the cause, it should be a lot easier to figure out what to do about it.

-Why your dog sleeps under the covers
+Why does my dog sleep under the covers?

 Below are common reasons why dogs do it and what would make them more likely to be the main reason.